ebprado/MH-with-scalable-subsampling/README.md

 # PyMHSS: A Python package for Metropolis-Hastings with Scalable Sampling

 ## Introduction
-This package (`PyMHSS`) provides a set of Python scripts to reproduce the results of simulation experiments and real-world applications presented in [Prado, E.B., Nemeth, C. & Sherlock, C. Metropolis-Hastings with Scalable Subsampling. arxiv
+The `PyMHSS` package provides a set of Python scripts to reproduce the results of simulation experiments and real-world applications presented in [Prado, E.B., Nemeth, C. & Sherlock, C. Metropolis-Hastings with Scalable Subsampling. arxiv
 (2024)](https://arxiv.org/pdf/2407.19602).
 The package is designed to facilitate reproducibility.

 ## Installation